What is the 'Hotbox' in Baseball?By Chris Sloan, 0 Comments

 Recreational leagues and high school baseball is great for the average player or even stars who don’t want to spend all their time and their parents’ money to play year round ball.
 Of course for many of the top quality players, they prefer travel teams because it generally weeds out the less skilled players.

-On the flip side, many of the best high school and rec players are pitchers, so kids will still have strong competition at that level.
+On the flip side, many of the best high school team and rec players are pitchers, so kids will still have strong competition at that level.
 Dominating at this level will be paramount to having success in a travel ball league when likely all the pitchers are top notch.

 Are there big differences in the game at the high school level and travel ball?
 On the surface, this is not the case.
 Normally there are the same number of games, and innings per game.
 One big difference is that scouts are very much present at travel ball games once players reach the age of 16.
 This is not often seen at the high school level unless a team has an all-league or all-county superstar on the roster.
+There is also a large amount of high school baseball practice time required, with travel teams there likely won't be a daily practice session.

 Although many kids younger than high schoolers play travel league baseball, it doesn’t automatically translate to success at the high school level.
 In fact, some kids exposed to travel baseball too early burn out and lose interest, dropping out of baseball before they reach high school.